cwrightlibrary/musescore-program-2025/guide/instructor-guide.md

 ## Installation

-Go to the musescore site or their GitHub Repo and download the one for your system (the `.paf` file is if you have windows with no admin privaleges).
+Go to the musescore site or their GitHub Repo and download the one for your system (the `.paf` file is if you have windows with no admin privileges).

 Run the installer or drag the app to `/Applications` on macOS.